 The Defence Special Needs Support Group is a non-profit benevolent volunteer organisation established to assist ADF families with a family member with special needs.

 TDFSA is a Community House and Playgroup providing a range of services and activities for all Defence families and civilian families.
-Membership to the Centre is $5 (Defence) $5 (Civilian) per annum which provides activities such as Playgroup, Coffee Club, Craft, Dinner Dates, Book Club, borrowing library, regular family events, fundraising and much more.
+Membership to the Centre is $10 per annum which provides activities such as playgroup, coffee Club, craft, dinner dates, book club, borrowing library, regular family events, fundraising and much more.

-The Centre is friendly, welcoming, air-conditioned/heated, child friendly, and always open to new ideas and suggestions.
-We provide support, fun and friendship for all ages.
-The Centre has a toy room, fully equipped kitchen, baby changing facilities and a lounge area.
-Outdoor facilities include a sandpit, swings, slide, climbing gym and plenty of outside equipment and toys for the kids.
+TDFSA provide support, fun and friendship for all ages.
+The air conditioned centre has a toy room, fully equipped kitchen, baby changing facilities and a lounge area.
+Outdoor facilities include a sandpit, swings, slide, climbing gym, bike track, mud kitchen and plenty of equipment and toys for the kids to enjoy.

 The following resources and websites can give you a good grounding in local information and services available.